 - Different biological ice active macromolecules induce ice nucleation at different temperatures, and the size of these macromolecules was found to be related to the size of the critical ice nucleus at the respective temperatures (Pummer et al. (2015)).

 - LACIS measurements clearly indicate that biological ice active macromolecules can exist separated from their original carrier without loosing their ice nucleating abilities.
 This suggests the possibility of accumulating ice nucleating entities in e.g. soils and their release into the atmosphere due to e.g. soil erosion processes.
+Mineral dust particles with such a biogenic ice active macromolecule on them will induce ice nucleation similar to the macromolecule alone.
 Such processes could significantly increase the importance of biological IN in the atmosphere, but are not considered in atmospheric models today (Augustin-Bauditz et al. (2016)).

 - Ash particles from different sources were examined, including wood bottom ash and coal bottom and fly ashes (Grawe et al. (2016), Grawe et al. (2018)).
 A large influence of the particle generation on the ice activity was found, with dry dispersed coal fly ashes showing ice activity roughly similarly to that of mineral dust particles.
 Some of the ice activity of the coal fly ashes could be brought in connection with anhydrous CaSO4 and CaO (Grawe et al. (2018)).